JoseRoca/WinFBX/docs/COM/CAxHost Class.md

 # <a name="AfxCAxHostDispPtr"></a>AfxCAxHostDispPtr

 Returns a reference to the OLE container class given the handle of its associated window.
-This is not and AddRefed pointer, so don't release it.
+This is not an AddRefed pointer, so don't release it.

 ```
 FUNCTION AfxCAxHostDispPtr (BYVAL hwnd AS HWND) AS IDispatch PTR